-By appropriate console switch settings, it is possible to cause UNIX to come up as a single-user system with I/O on this device.
+The on-line console typewriter is interfaced using a KL-11 or DL-11.
+By appropriate switch settings during a reboot, UNIX will come up as a single-user system with I/O on the console typewriter.

-/dev/tty /dev/tty8synonym for /dev/tty /dev/tty9second console dc(IV), init(VII)
+/dev/tty /dev/tty8synonym for /dev/tty /dev/tty9second console (nur currently connected)

+tty (IV), init (VIII)